abhikainthla/Threads-Clone/README.md

 # Threads Clone

 This project is a clone of the popular Threads website, built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Threads is a platform where users can create, discover, and engage in threaded discussions on various topics.
+[Hosted Link](https://threads-clone-wv7w.onrender.com/)

 ## Features